 Following the report of an incident of domestic abuse, by 9.00am on the next school day the school’s Key Adult will be informed that the child or young person has been involved in a domestic incident.
 This knowledge, given to schools through Operation Encompass, allows the provision of immediate early intervention through silent or overt support.
 The purpose and procedures in Operation Encompass have been shared with all parents and governors, are detailed as part of the school’s Safeguarding Policy and published on our school website.

 A nominated member of school staff, known as a Key Adult, will be trained to liaise with the police.
-Our Key Adults are the Headteacher, Mrs V Tippett and Deputy Safeguarding Leader, Mrs Preston.
+Our Key Adults are the Headteacher, Mrs J Marsden and Deputy Safeguarding Leader, Mrs Preston.
 Our key adults will be able to use information that has been shared with them in confidence, to ensure that the school is able to support children and their families.

 Our School Safeguarding Policy can be found on the link below.